 As a legal aid attorney and as Senate Majority Leader, Dan led the charge for quality, affordable health care, paid family and medical leave insurance, clean energy, common-sense gun safety, and worked to expand opportunity for all Granite Staters.
 Dan has accomplished a lot, including working with members of both parties on major legislative initiatives.

 Dan has the record and vision to lead us through a real COVID-19 relief and recovery into the next decade.
-With Dan as Governor, we’ll tackle the critical issues facing our state and make sure that every Granite Stater has the opportunity to be successful, ensuring relief and recovery that works for working families.
+With Dan as Governor, we’ll tackle the critical issues facing our state and make sure that every Granite Stater has the opportunity to be successful, ensuring relief and recovery that works for working families without a sales or income tax.
 Over his three terms in the state Senate, Dan has gained a reputation as one of the most prolific legislators in the State House with nearly half (44%) of all legislation he’s filed signed into law.
 Dan doesn’t just talk about these critical issues — he works hard to get real results for real people.

 At the end of each section below you’ll find a sampling of relevant legislation that Dan has sponsored throughout his time in the Senate.